SkQ

 administered for treatment of brain trauma or stroke.

-METHOD FOR MODERATELY INCREASING THE PROTON
+FOR MODERATELY INCREASING THE PROTON CONDUCTIVITY OF

-CONDUCTIVITY OF BIOLOGICAL MEMBRANES WITH THE AID OF
+BIOLOGICAL MEMBRANES WITH THE AID OF MITOCHONDRIA-TARGETED

-MITOCHONDRIA-TARGETED DELOCALIZED CATIONS
+DELOCALIZED CATIONS

 US2011245207

-The invention relates to biology and medicine, in particular,
+The invention relates to biology and medicine, in

-composition for specific, self-regulating uncoupling of
+pharmaceutical composition for specific, self-regulating

-diseases and conditions associated with violation of cellular
+treatment of diseases and conditions associated with

-increased formation of free radicals and reactive oxygen
+diseases associated with increased formation of free

-species.
-In addition, the invention may be used in
+invention may be used in biotechnology for stimulation of

-microorganisms as well as for stimulation of development of
+growth of yeast and microorganisms as well as for

-tissues and organs of plant and animal origin.
+stimulation of development of tissues and organs of plant

-METHOD OF ACTING UPON ORGANISM BY TARGETED
+OF ACTING UPON ORGANISM BY TARGETED DELIVERY OF

-DELIVERY OF BIOLOGICALY ACTIVE SUBSTANCES INTO MITOCHONDRIA
+BIOLOGICALY ACTIVE SUBSTANCES INTO MITOCHONDRIA

-WO2007046729 // US2008176929
+// US2008176929

 This invention relates to biology and medicine and, in